 SEO or Search Engine Optimization is fundamental to the success of any website.
 This is because search engines naturally create a hierarchy when they provide relevant listings to a searcher and if you aren’t on page 1, it’s unlikely that you will be seen at all.

-Though SEO is not a new idea or process, what you do to optimize your site has changed over the years and quite dramatically too.
+Using an SEO agency is not a new idea or process, what you do to optimize your site has changed over the years and quite dramatically too.

 Where once you could stuff your site with lots of keywords to trick Google into ranking you at the top, now you need to be much more conscious of what your audience is looking for.
 Essentially, there aren’t any shortcuts – you need to provide the real deal.